 We understand and respect your opinions and will continue to post as we have in the past.
-Thus, our response going forward will be like most of you requested; information about our current situation, whether it’s during this period of the lockdown or once we’re on the move again when we can continue with our world travels.
+Thus, our response going forward will be like most of you requested; information about our current situation, whether during this period of the lockdown or once we’re on the move again, when we can continue with our world travels.

 |View toward our tender boats waiting at the pier to return us to the ship.|

 Thank you to all who have responded.
 Having compiled a great sampling of our readers, responding to the yes or no inquiry is no longer necessary.
 However, please feel free to write, and I will respond as quickly as possible.